Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 In your Experience section, click “+” as if you were entering a new job into the profile, and complete the form as follows.

-“Title”: Write a generic description your expertise.
-Include your important keywords (the key skills, tools and qualifications mentioned in job postings for your type of job).
+“Title”: Enter a phrase that characterizes what you do, such as “Project Manager” or “Administrative Assistant,” but don’t stop there.
+Add a dash followed by a few of your specialties, making sure these are relevant keywords (key skills, tools and qualifications mentioned in job postings for your type of job).
 Don’t hesitate to use the full character count allowed, which at this writing is 100 characters including spaces.

 For example, if you’re an Account Executive and want to find a new role doing the same, you might write something like this: